 After the healing period, your oral health provider will remove the healing cap and place a restoration on the implant.
 The type of restoration you receive will depend on the original reason for the procedure.
 For instance, if you need a full mouth dental implant to replace a missing tooth, your provider will place either a crown, a bridge, or a partial denture on the implant.

 These restorations will allow you to eat and speak normally, while providing you with the dental support you need to maintain a healthy, natural-looking smile.

 Conclusion: Aftercare and Maintenance

 Whether you’ve recently lost a tooth or have been living with a less-than-ideal set of teeth for years, a full mouth dental implant can help you get the smile you’ve always wanted.
-This dental procedure is a complex process, but it’s one that can result in beautiful, long-lasting teeth – and a perfect smile!
+This dental procedure, headed by Dr. Hernandez is a complex process, but it’s one that can result in beautiful, long-lasting teeth – and a perfect smile!
 Contact us today for your initial consultation!